 While at primary school in the 60s we had a very affected old music teacher who delivered her last music lesson to us before retirement.
 ‘Will you ever come back, Mrs Caldwell?’ giggled an old pal of mine as she made her way to the door.
 Slowly and without breaking stride, looking straight ahead, she replied in the loviest of manners, ‘Some day….some day…’ And lo she was gone.

 And this is how I envisaged Nolly’s departure from Crossroads although in an altogether less benign way.
 She quickly did the rounds of lunchtime chat shows (Pebble Mill, Harty, Titchmarsh) bemoaning the brutal manner she was unceremoniously dumped after all she’d done for them and she even released a record of such melodramatic magnitude it literally has to be seen and heard to be believed.
 Was she going quietly?
-Was she fuck!
+Was she hell!

 The double A-side single she released were the songs ‘Goodbye‘ and ‘After All That Time‘ which she was only too happy to perform, with feeling, in front the soup-slurping lunchtime audience.
 No reference to her perceived savage treatment at the hands of those bastards at ATV then?

 But if you want the pure essence of the Matriarch of the Motel, the Queen Bee of Crossroads, the Cleopatra of King’s Oak, and ultimately the Doyenne of Dignity, I urge you to watch the video below.